• Skip to content

 LGBTIQ+ families: why community support and belonging is important

-When you feel supported as a parent and feel that you belong in your neighbourhood and community, your children do better socially, emotionally and behaviourally.
+When you feel supported as a parent and you feel you belong in your neighbourhood and community, your children do better socially, emotionally and behaviourally.
 That’s because you can navigate the challenges of raising children better than if you feel isolated and alone.

 It works the other way too.
 If you feel that you don’t belong, you can feel socially isolated.
 This can be bad for your mental health, which can affect your ability to be the parent you want to be.